Jeffrey Polgar, MD

 We brought with us excellent training from the University of Rochester in family systems and psychology that deepened our understanding of how physical health, emotional health, and family/community relationships impact and influence each other.

 During my residency, I volunteered as medical director of a small Hospice House and I have been involved with Hospice ever since.
-I currently serve as Medical Director of Hospice of Yancey County, which enables me to visit many patients in their homes in all corners of this beautiful county.
+I currently serve as Medical Director of Compassionate Care WNC, which has blessed me with the opportunity to visit many patients in their homes in all corners of this beautiful county.

 I am grateful to have been welcomed so warmly by this community—into your lives (and often your homes!).
 I am grateful for the family values here, which give me comfort as Kelly and I raise our three children.
 I am grateful for the connectedness to the Earth that resonates in the people of these mountains, as the health of the individual is both dependent upon and determinant of the health of our planet.